MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableEmailScanning

-Specifies whether Windows Defender parses mailbox and email message files to analyze message bodies and email attachments.
+Specifies whether to disable the parsing of mailbox and email message files to analyze message bodies and email attachments.
 Valid values are:

 - $true: Windows Defender doesn't scan mailbox and email message files.
 - $false: Windows Defender scans mailbox and email message files.
 This is the default value.

 Windows Defender supports several mailbox and email message file formats.
 For example:

 - .binhex
 - .dbx